 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

 Have you ever come across some original Atari 2600 games and wondered if they were valuable at all?
-Maybe you or your friends own some and you were considering selling them, but want to see if any of them are valuable?
-Well we have the answers for you!
+Maybe you or your friends own some and you were considering selling them, but want to see if any of them are valuable.
+Well, we have the answers for you!

 If you want to know what the rare games for the Atari 2600 are and their value, you will want to keep reading.
 You can also check out this video that will show you what the rare games are for the Atari 2600.

-It is one thing to own Atari 2600 games, while it is an entirely different story to own the rarest and unique ones.
-I will say having all the original Atari 2600 collections is probably close to a million dollar asset.
-This is why owning the collection is something most people only dream about.
+It is one thing to own Atari 2600 games, but it is an entirely different story to own the rarest and most unique ones.
+I will say having all the original Atari 2600 collections is probably close to a million-dollar asset.

 BIRTHDAY MANIA: $6,500 – $16,000

-Birthday Mania is a specific customized video game with title screens and a handy space on the label to write the receiver’s name.
-It is a customized birthday home video game which plays birthday songs and has a sound for blowing out candles too.
+Birthday Mania is a specifically customized video game with title screens and a handy space on the label to write the receiver’s name.
+It is a customized birthday home video game that plays birthday songs and has a sound for blowing out candles too.

 AIR RAID: $2,800 – $33,000